stangri/docs.openwrt.melmac.ca/pbr/1.1.9/README.md

 - To enable targeting a Wireguard server tunnel, explicitly add its interface name to [supported_interface option](#supported_interface).
 - If the directory `/etc/pbr.d/` exists, all the files in that directory are processed as [custom user files](#CustomUserFiles) without the need to add them to `pbr` config.
 - The `procd_lan_device` config list allows you to override the default device (`br-lan`) used for LAN interface detection.

-### <a name='Version1.1.6'></a>Version 1.1.6

-- This release has separate code for nft- and iptables-capable versions, the nft version (`pbr` package) no longer supports resolver options with ipset.
-- The WAN interface name is no longer auto-detected.
-If you use a non-standard name for WAN interface, you can set it in [options](#procd_wan_interface).
-- If you use a non-standard name for LAN interface you can set it in [options](#procd_lan_device).
-- A new feature of [DNS Policies](#DNSPolicies) (also see [Processing DNS Policies](#ProcessingDNSPolicies)) was added to help ensure name resolution is sent to a specific resolver when needed.

 ## <a name='Description'></a>Description